Action plan

 Action plans are notably tools within organizations and public policies.
 In this article, we will outline the key steps to follow when creating an action plan, along with examples and practical tips to help you effectively execute your plans.

-An action plan usually incorporates the following main elements:
+An action plan typically consists of the following elements:

 The document establishing the action plan can additionally describe the problem, the urgency or the need to act, define the objectives to be achieved, establish the priorities (existing or new measures) to achieve these objectives.
 The action plan can include or be accompanied by a follow-up plan.